GeiserX/genieacs-docker/README.md

 If you want a personalized version of GenieACS-GUI, you could change the Dockerfile and pull from your own repo.
 See my repo https://github.com/DrumSergio/genieacs-gui you could also change more things like enabling SSL in all the services.
 You have commented lines on the Dockerfile that can give you some clues.
 You can have more info also at the Wiki of the GenieACS project.

 ### Use of the Vagrantfile
 If you want to use GenieACS inside a VM you have a Vagrantfile ready to be deployed in VirtualBox.
-Although the use of Vagrant alongside VirtualBox is more development-oriented, it can be used along with your Hyper-V or VMware too, changing the Vagranfile accordingly.
+Although the use of Vagrant alongside VirtualBox is more development-oriented, it can be used along with your Hyper-V or VMware too, if you change the Vagranfile accordingly.

 For this setting to work, you need Vagrant installed on your computer https://www.vagrantup.com/docs/installation/ and of course, VirtualBox https://www.virtualbox.org/wiki/Downloads